• What is Copywriting?

 To be sure you will create relevant content, you need to know your client’s target audience as well.
 You can also ask your client about this and do additional research on your own.

-2. You need to understand the brand’s different markets
+2. You need to understand the brand’s different markets.

+Even the most uniform big brands communicate differently based on the geography the copy is going to.
 You can also learn more about your client’s brand voice by checking their:

 • Social media accounts